Español English

 They are hairy evergreen shrubs that reach 1.20 meters (3.93 feet) in height.
 They have opposite, whole leaves, velvety in texture and grayish-green in color.
 The attractive deep yellow flowers appear in whorls surrounding the stems.
 They bloom during the summer.

 Phlomis cypria can be grown in direct sunlight or semi-shade exposures.
-They resist occasional frosts.
+It resists occasional frosts.

-The soil can be a mixture of garden substrate with coarse sand and a little organic matter; they also grow on poor and stony soils.
+The soil can be a mixture of garden substrate with coarse sand and a little organic matter; it also grows on poor and stony soils.

 Prune dry flower stems and vigorously prune old specimens in late winter to strengthen them.